dataunitylab/dataunitylab-site/content/authors/ishan-shah/_index.md

 ---
 # Display name
-title: Sagar Khanna
+title: Ishan Shah

 # Username (this should match the folder name)
 authors:
-- sagarkhanna
+- ishan-shah

 # Is this the primary user of the site?
 superuser: false